 Disease surveillance data are available on the New York State Department of Health website.

-The Center for Community Health of the University of Rochester Medical Center supports participatory research and interventions that reduce health disparities and improve health.
+The Center for Community Health and Prevention of the University of Rochester Medical Center supports participatory research and interventions that reduce health disparities and improve health.

 The American Heart Association's mission is to build healthier lives, free of cardiovascular diseases and stroke.